Why I built hyperserve

 One of my mentors used to tell me: focus on your product's core competency and use third parties for the rest.
 If you're building an artist booking platform, focus on that.
 Not reinventing your own auth system, or custom validation layer, or… video pipeline.
 But as it often goes, hard earned lessons are the ones that stick.

 We needed UGC video uploads in our app, nothing crazy.
 I figured: I've got a storage bucket, ffmpeg, and a server.
 How bad could this be?
-As it turns out, this is one of those problems that looks friendly on day one and becomes a complexity bomb by day fifteen.
-Formats everywhere.
+As it turns out, formats were everywhere.
 Odd rotations.
 Strangely encoded clips.
 Huge files from modern phones.
 Performance bottlenecks.
 Transcoding melting the API server.
-Suddenly you're building distributed workers, queues, observability and load testing your architecture.
+Suddenly I was building distributed workers, queues, observability and load testing my architecture.

 Video complexity shows up gradually, and by the time you notice you're solving for it, you've already built a fragile version of a pipeline you probably don't want to own.